 This lecture class introduces undergraduate and masters students to the biology of cetaceans, pinnipeds, sirenians and sea otters.
 Andy teaches the class in the fall term at the Duke University Marine Laboratory, with video-links to main campus in Durham.
 The course is divided into three sections: (1) adaptations to an aquatic existence; (2) behavior and ecology; and (3) conservation and management.
-The class is also offered as an intensive field course during the second summer term (usually taken in conjunction with Conservation Biology and Policy), when it is taught by Dave Johnston.

 Biology and Conservation of Sea Turtles

 Wendy Dow Piniak and Matthew Godfrey co-teach this field course on the biology of sea turtles, covering their evolution, anatomy, physiology, behavior, life history and population dynamics; the class emphasizes the role of sea turtles in marine ecosystem structure and function.
 Basic ecological concepts are integrated into issues related to the conservation and management of endangered species, the contributions of technology to the study of migratory marine species, and the role of research in national and international law and policy.
-Undergraduate and masters students are able to interact directly with resource managers, community conservationists, fishermen and other stakeholders in Puerto Rico and gain first-hand experience with in-water assessment methods.
+Undergraduate and masters students are able to interact directly with resource managers, community conservationists, fishermen and other stakeholders and gain first-hand experience with field assessment methods.
 You can read more about the course through the class blog.

 Marine Conservation Biology